utep-cs-systems-courses/os-archiver/Readme.md

 __Don't aspire to be compatible with the standard tar:__
 The standard tar program implements many advanced features that are not required for your archiver.
-You do not need to implement them, and the encoding used by your program will likely be very different (and incompatible) with the encodings used by the "standard" tar.
+The encoding used by your program will likely be very different
+(and incompatible) with the encodings used by the "standard" tar.

 __Determining file size:__